-The 2013 FPPP for the Corporation Yard was finalized in July 2013 and was implemented in the 2013-2014 reporting period.
+The 2013 FPPP for the Corporation Yard was finalized in July 2013 and continued to be implemented during the 2013-2014 and 2014-2015 reporting periods.

 Prior to finalizing the Corporation Yard FPPP, the City developed and had been implementing BMPs for a wide variety of activities at the Corporation Yard, including materials storage, equipment washing, vehicle maintenance, spill control, and illicit discharges.